23andMe vs AncestryDNA

 Both 23andMe and AncestryDNA can be incredibly useful in expanding your family history research.

-Both have solid reputations and are backed by solid science.
+Both of these DNA tests have solid reputations and are backed by solid science.
 And both are just as good when it comes to ethnicity estimates and the ability to download your raw test results.

 If you want to find your broad YDNA and mtDNA haplogroups, or if a genetic health screening is important to you, 23andMe is the clear winner.